 Where, oh where, has my o-o-orange gone, where, oh where, can it be? ♬

+Saveur de Paris, in its dry form, has such a fantastic fragrance (if you’re the black tea + citrus-loving kind): black tea, lemony bits, orangey bits… So fresh, so refreshing, one’s eyes open a fraction wider and a smile plays upon one’s lips after just one whiff.
 But then, then it just sort of went away.
 Sad panda.
 The tea smells like black tea.
 The citrus is there, but it’s not as there as, say, Golden Moon’s Tippy Earl Grey1.
 It’s not that every blend of the Earl Grey ilk must be so…saturated, but that is what I expected from this blend, given its fragrance.

 There is the threat of bitterness in the tea’s flavour, a threat that doesn’t really materialise, but that maybe could if I let it cool.